btf-org/flank/README.md

 ## Flank vs internal tool builders

-Normally, if you wanted to upgrade `myscript.py` to an internal tool, you'd port it to a backend and then build a frontend.
+Normally, if you had a script, `myscript.py`, that you wanted to turn into internal tool, you'd rewrite the code in some backend and then build a frontend.

-If you're willing to accept a less polished UI, Flank is a shortcut to accomplish the same thing.
+But, if you're willing to accept a less polished UI, Flank is a shortcut to accomplish the same thing.
 You can launch a tool with one command, `iflank add myscript.py`.
-No frontend code.
-No deployment process.

 ## Quickstart